kevbuh/jarvis/notes/brainstorm/skills.md

 23. create new skills
     - just like Apple for the iphone with the app store
 24. Disabled/blind/paraplegics people can now use computers
+25. possesses very deep scientific knowledge and is able to aid in research
+26. Customizable voice
+    - Actual jarvis
+    - morgan freeman